HELIOS APP (Viking Centro App)

 Brief Overview

 The Viking Centro mobile application is an ambitious project consisting of two parts: user part and administrator/coach part (administrative roles).
 The tool would mainly be used by users to create an account, make session reservations for services or classes of their preference.
-Additionally, these reservations can also be paid directly through the application.
+Additionally, these reservations can also be paid directly through the app.

 The MVP version of the software, as established with the client; will benefit from future changes, including various improvements such as physical activity tracking features, gamification methods and activity logging between users, among others.
-(See Growth & Scale phase for more information)

-Project Goals
+Overall Project Goals

 Stages of Development